jtrzaska0/Multi-Target-EBS-Tracking/readme.md

 # Installation

 ## conan
-This program relies on the Conan package manager to install the Eigen and Nlohmann JSON libraries.
+This program relies on the Conan package manager to install the Boost, Eigen, and Nlohmann JSON libraries.
 Installing Conan is not required if you have these libraries already and CMake can find them.
 1. [Install Conan](https://docs.conan.io/2/installation.html)
 2. Generate a Conan profile by running `conan profile detect --force`